Setono/sylius-review-plugin/README.md

 When you implement the interface, your service will automatically be added to the list of eligibility checkers.
 However, if you don't use autoconfiguration, you need to tag your service with `setono_sylius_review.review_request_eligibility_checker`.

+## Mail tester plugin

+If you use the [mail tester plugin](https://github.com/synolia/SyliusMailTesterPlugin/) you can test the review request email directly from the admin interface.
+Just go to `https://your-store.com/admin/mail/tester` and select the `setono_sylius_review__review_request` in the `Subjects` dropdown.

 [ico-version]: https://poser.pugx.org/setono/sylius-review-plugin/v/stable
 [ico-license]: https://poser.pugx.org/setono/sylius-review-plugin/license
 [ico-github-actions]: https://github.com/Setono/sylius-review-plugin/actions/workflows/build.yaml/badge.svg